skaji/App-ExecAt/README.md

 # SYNOPSIS

-    # exec command at the the next 00 second
+    # exec command at the next 00 second
     > exec-at minute /path/to/your/commad arg1 arg2

     # exec your command at nearly 5 minutes later (second will be normalized to 00)